 Puerto Madryn, Argentina is a major wildlife destination in South America.
 This mid-sized town, located on the east coast of the country, in the province of Chubut – part of Patagonia – is one of the best places to visit in the country.
 Though it has some beautiful beaches (however, don’t expect palm trees and clear turquoise waters – this is Patagonia after all, which is the contrary of tropical), the major attraction in this part of Argentina is the thriving marine life.

 Between May and December Puerto Madryn is a great place to spot Southern Right Whales.
 On a lucky day you may even be able to spot them from the shore.
 But even in the summer months, when it is not whale-watching season, there are plenty of things to do in Puerto Madryn.
 Indeed, a trip to the nearby Peninsula Valdés or to Punta Tombo, or even just a boat tour along the bay will provide endless opportunities to spot more species.

-In this post, I highlight all the best things to do in Puerto Madryn, Argentina, and provide some practical tips to organize your trip there.
+Curious to find out more?
+Continue reading then: In this post, I highlight all the best things to do in Puerto Madryn, Argentina, and share some practical information to plan your trip.

 13 Fabulous Things To Do In Puerto Madryn, Argentina